lino-framework/book/docs/tutorials/hello/index.rst

     :setting:`LOGGING`) into your global namespace.

-You might add ``DEBUG = True`` or other settings of your choice *after* these two lines, but it is not necessary.
+You might add ``DEBUG = True`` or other settings of your choice *after* these two lines, but it is not necessary here.

 More about this in :doc:`/dev/settings`.